aleptra/front/README.md

 Visual Studio Code is recommended for this project.

 ### Watcher
-A file watcher is recommended to be present and installed as an extension.
-The file watcher must run the command ```make``` for the CSS to be rebuilt.
+A file watcher is recommended to be present and installed as an extension and the file watcher must run the command ```make``` for the CSS to be rebuilt.

 #### File Watcher (settings.json)
 ```